Financial Power of Attorney

 • Your agent should receive a copy of the power of attorney document.

 There are numerous considerations when naming your children as attorney-in-fact other than trust, willingness to look out for your best interests and respect your wishes, and not intentionally abusing the powers granted to them.
 Being chosen should not be a reward for loyalty, this may only disrupt family harmony, if you lack trust.
-Consider not naming a child as your agent if they:
+Consider not naming a child as your agent if:

 Choosing Powers to Assign Your Agent